Last Updated: July 12, 2021

 If you have questions about or need further information concerning the legal basis on which we collect and use your User Information, please contact us using the contact details provided under the “Contact Us” heading below.

-Finally, as a resident of the EEA or UK, you have the right to lodge a complaint about our processing of personal data with a European Data Protection Authority.
-For contact details of your relevant local Data Protection Authority, please see here: http://ec.europa.eu/justice/data-protection/article-29/structure/data-protection-authorities/index_en.htm.
+You have the right to lodge a complaint about our processing of personal data with a European Data Protection Authority.
+For contact details of your relevant local Data Protection Authority, please see here: http://ec.europa.eu/justice/data-protection/article-29/structure/data-protection-authorities/index_en.htm

 We may update this policy from time to time in order to reflect, for example, changes to our practices or for other operational, legal or regulatory reasons.
 If we make material changes to this policy, we will notify you of any material changes by posting the revised policy on this website, and where necessary, by any other means required by applicable law.